Les Twins: Choreography

 Larry and Laurent have traveled the globe teaching their original choreography in countries including France, the U.S, Japan, Canada, Russia, Germany, Italy, Finland, Ukraine, Poland, Hungary, the Czech Republic, and Kyrgyzstan.
 Crowds of up to 5000 people have been in attendance at some of their international dance workshops.

-In 2010, they choreographed the dance sequence to the song Jump by Kris Kross in the Wii video game Just Dance 2.
+In 2010, they choreographed the dance sequence to the song "Jump" by Kris Kross in the Wii video game Just Dance 2.

 In June 2011, Fox broadcast a portion of the audition piece of contestants D*Day (Damon Bellmon and Deon Lewis) on Season 8 of the dance competition So You Think You Can Dance.
 Although they were accused by many of plagiarizing their choreography from Les Twins' World of Dance San Diego performance on YouTube, D*Day was allowed to proceed to the next stage of the competition.
-In 2012, Bellman and Lewis returned on the SYTYCD Season 9 Atlanta auditions show claiming (with archived footage from the Show) their prior year's routine was a homage to Les Twins’ work.
+In 2012, Bellman and Lewis returned on the So You Think You Can Dance Season 9 Atlanta auditions show claiming (with archived footage from the Show) their prior year's routine was a homage to Les Twins’ work.

 In 2018 Laurent helped choreograph for Luka and Jenalyn for their performance in the 2018 Blackpool Music Festival.